-- g) A predominantly grey alpaca is to be shown in a grey class, whether or not it has any other coloured spots present. - i.
+- i.
 Grey alpacas may or may not exhibit a tuxedo front colour pattern.
 An alpaca that has minimal, not easily recognizable - ii. white fibres interspersed in its prime blanket fleece, is not considered a grey and goes into the appropriate solid class. - iii.
 Variations will be assessed at the judge's discretion. - h) When a colour falls in between 2 colours on the colour chart it will be placed in the lighter of the 2 colours except with beige to white.
 ONLY WHITE ANIMALS WILL COMPETE IN THE WHITE CLASS.